dmis-lab/moable/README.md

 GP data can be downloaded from the Google Drive link in the resources section.

-Please contact Gwanghoon Jang (jghoon (at) korea.ac.kr) for downloading the checkpoint of pretrained model.

 ## License

 This software is copyrighted by Data Mining and Information Systems Lab @ Korea University.